Taron Egerton Defended The Controversial Sex Scene In

-The Kingsman series is known for pushing the envelope — a sendup of James Bond series, the films are raunchy and gory to an absurd degree.
-This means the films are a wee controversial.
+The Kingsman series is known for pushing the envelope — a sendup of James Bond films, the movies are raunchy and gory to an absurd degree.
+This means the movies are a wee controversial.
 At least, that's how Taron Egerton, star of the films, is defending one of The Kingsman: The Golden Circle's more upsetting sex scenes.

 "It’s what [director Matthew Vaughn] does, it’s his signature thing," Egerton told Screen Rant at a junket for Kingsman: The Golden Circle.
 "He likes to do something that shocks."